bgando/functionalJS/closures/closureExercises.md

 v.
 Use the module pattern to design a character in a Super Mario game.
 Think about what actions you can control in the game and other aspects you can't control directly (example:  you can only affect your health indirectly by eating a mushroom).
 If you are not familiar with Super Mario, choose another simple game for this example.

 vi.
 [EXTRA CREDIT] Why doesn't the code below work?
-This is a function that should return an array of functions that console.log() each person's name in a string when invoked.
-Fiddle with this function and inspect how it works then try to fix it using a closure.
-Be prepared to explain to a partner tomorrow.
+This is a function that should return an array of functions that console.log() each person's name as a string when invoked.
+Fiddle with this function and inspect how it works, then try to fix it using a closure.
+Be prepared to explain to a partner how it worked before, and how it works now with a closure.

 ```javascript
 var checkAttendanceFunc = function(nameArr){